liferay/liferay-docs-dxp-cloud/user/articles/09-support/01-intro.markdown

 When customers open tickets via Help Center, the Liferay support team typically resolves the issues by asking questions and interacting with customers.
 Some cases, however, require Liferay support members to access the customer's environment to analyze and diagnose issues in more detail.
-With Support Access, customer's can allow or disallow this access per environment.
+Customers can enable or disable this access on an environment-by-environment basis.

 | **Note:** Support access is enabled by default in each environment.